Setting up Two-Factor Authentication (TFA) - Microsoft Authenticator

 - In the window that opens, select the users for whom you want to enforce Microsoft Authenticator TFA.

-How to connect to PAM360 Web Interface when TFA via Microsoft Authenticator is enabled?
+3. Connecting to PAM360 Web Interface when TFA via Microsoft Authenticator is Enabled

 To use Microsoft Authenticator as the second factor of authentication, you should first install the app in your smart phone or tablet.